fleck/locust-grove/Foundation.md

 **Foundation Wall Grading:** The top of the foundation walls shall extend a minimum of **6 inches above the adjacent finished grade**.

+**Garage Slab Elevation:** The top of the garage slab shall be the same as the existing grade on the SW side of the garage.

 #### **Anchor Bolt Requirements**

 * **Type:** 1/2-inch diameter steel anchor bolts.